OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 * Accessing an element in a list (e.g., $a_2$)
 * Comparing two numbers to each other (e.g., $a_3 > a_8$)

-Start with the problems below and work through them with a group of people sitting near you.
-If you finish the first problem, move onto the other problem.
+Work through the peak-finding problem with a group of people sitting near you.
+If you finish the first problem, you can either look into 2D peak-finding, or check out [the first assignment](/assignments/assignment_01).
 The goal here is not for you to be able to jump right to the answer, but instead, I encourage you to break down the problem and discuss it with those around you.

 ### Peak Finding